aarongable/draft-acme-ari/draft-ietf-acme-ari.md

 ## Schedule for checking the RenewalInfo resource

 Clients SHOULD fetch a certificate's RenewalInfo immediately after issuance.
-Clients MUST stop checking RenewalInfo after a certificate is expired.
-Clients MUST stop checking RenewalInfo after they consider a certificate to be replaced (for instance, after a new certificate for the same identifiers has been received and configured).

 During the lifetime of a certificate, the renewal information needs to be fetched frequently enough that clients learn about changes in the suggested window quickly, but without overwhelming the server.
 This protocol uses the Retry-After header [@!RFC9110] to indicate to clients how often to retry.
-Note that in other HTTP applications, Retry-After often indicates the earliest time to retry a request.
-In this protocol, it indicates both the earliest time and a target time.
+Note that in other HTTP applications, Retry-After often indicates the minimum time to wait before retrying a request.
+In this protocol, it indicates the desired (i.e. both requested minimum and maximum) amount of time to wait.

+Clients MUST NOT check a certificate's RenewalInfo after the certificate has expired.
+Clients MUST NOT check a certificate's RenewalInfo after they consider the certificate to be replaced (for instance, after a new certificate for the same identifiers has been received and configured).

 ### Server choice of Retry-After